$\tau \to \ell +$ invisible through invisible-savvy collider variables

 The $\MT2$ variable is the two-decay-chain generalization of the $\mt$ variable \cite{Smith:1983aa,Barger:1983wf}, used since CERN's UA1 experiment to measure the $W$ mass in $W \to \ell \nu$, and defined from the inequality $m_W^2 \ge m_\ell^2 + m_\nu^2 + 2 (E^\ell_{\T} E^\nu_{\T} - \p{\T}^\ell \p{\T}^\nu) ~\equiv~ \mt^2$ implying that the $\mt$ endpoint allows to measure $m_W$.
 If one has {\em two} parents decaying to visible products with collective momenta $\p{1,2}$ for the two branches, plus invisible final states on either branch, one may generalise the above argument with $\max\{\mt(\mbox{branch}_1), \mt(\mbox{branch}_2)\}$ -- the largest $\mt$ will furnish the best lower bound.
 While the two invisible momenta, $\k{1,2}$, are not known individually, they fulfil the constraint $\k{1\T} + \k{2\T} = \vb*P_{\T}^{\miss}$, where the r.h.s. denotes the measured transverse momentum imbalance.
 Hence, the `most conservative max' one can take is the minimum over the configurations fulfilling such constraints, i.e.

 which {\em defines} $\MT2$ \cite{Lester:1999tx,Barr:2003rg}.

 The subscript ``\textit{\T}'' in the above discussion denotes the projection onto the plane transverse to the beam direction.
 Such projection is unnecessary at lepton colliders like Belle~II, where the full, transverse as well as longitudinal, momentum imbalance is reconstructible.
 We can then employ the fully Lorentz-invariant extension of $\MT2$, known as $\M2$~\cite{Barr:2011xt} (see also \cite{Ross:2007rm,Cho:2014naa}).
 As elucidated in Ref. \cite{Cho:2014naa}, several variations of the $\M2$ variable can actually be used for one and the same topology, depending on the kinematic constraints --~i.e. on-shell mass relations~-- that are imposed in the minimisation and those that are not.
 This feature makes $\M2$ an extremely versatile tool.
-Since the center-of-mass system (CMS) energy is fixed, we focus on the following definition \footnote{ One may further include the decaying parents' on-shell mass relations, i.e. $(p_1 + k_1)^2 = (p_2 + k_2)^2 = m_\tau^2$.
-However, the additional constraints lead to the same minimum as our $M_2$ definition \cite{Konar:2015hea}. }
+Since the center-of-mass system (CMS) energy is fixed, we focus on the following definition

-where $s$ is the squared collision energy, and $p_i (k_i)$ denote here and henceforth the visible- (invisible-)system total momenta on the decay branch $i = 1, 2$.\footnote{In the definition (\ref{eq:M2_ours}), $\M2$ is similar to $M_{2 {\rm Cons}}$ devised to study $H \to \tau^+ \tau^-$ at hadron colliders~\cite{Konar:2015hea, Konar:2016wbh}, except that the constraint on the missing longitudinal momentum is not adopted.}
+where $s$ is the squared collision energy, and $p_i (k_i)$ denote here and henceforth the visible- (invisible-)system total momenta on the decay branch $i = 1, 2$.
+One may further subject eq. (\ref{eq:M2_ours}) to the decaying parents' on-shell mass relations, i.e. $(p_1 + k_1)^2 = (p_2 + k_2)^2 = m_\tau^2$.
+However, the additional constraints lead to the same minimum as our $M_2$ definition \cite{Konar:2015hea}. \footnote{In the definition (\ref{eq:M2_ours}), $\M2$ is similar to $M_{2 {\rm Cons}}$ devised to study $H \to \tau^+ \tau^-$ at hadron colliders~\cite{Konar:2015hea, Konar:2016wbh}, except that the constraint on the missing longitudinal momentum is not adopted.}